 The EES for the West Gate Tunnel Project has assessed potential impacts in 17 areas including but not limited to transport, air quality, noise, landscape and visual amenity, vibration, business, ecology, social and human health.

-A draft Planning Scheme Amendment and Works Approval application are also being exhibited for public comment.
+A draft Planning Scheme Amendment and Works Approval application were also exhibited alongside the EES and are being progressed.
 Find out more about key approvals